 The Greek Navy has been put on a state of 'full readiness' following the beginning of a nine-day Turkish naval exercise in the disputed Aegean Sea.

-The Greek Navy has been put on a state of 'full readiness' following the beginning of a nine-day Turkish naval exercise in the disputed Aegean Sea.
+Background: The Greek Navy has been put on a state of 'full readiness' following the beginning of a nine-day Turkish naval exercise in the disputed Aegean Sea.
 A large part of the Greek fleet, anchored in Phaleron Bay near Athens, was reviewed by President Constantine Tsatsos and Defence Minister Evanghelos Averoff-Tossiza on Sunday (4 July) -- the day the Turkish fleet set off on its manoeuvres.

 SYNOPSIS: President Tsatsos -- he's the smaller man -- and Defence Minister Averoff arrived in neighbouring Zea Bay to the strains of the Greek national anthem to board the frigate 'Ierax' for the fleet review.
 Apart from the navy, the army and air force have also been put on full readiness.